frdedynamics/hvl_robotics_website/_pages/ele207/ELE207-tb.md

 ## Equipment
 1. Your personal PC with the Virtual Machine running
 2. Matlab R2022a to R2024b (not newer, not older)
+3. Matlab will need the ROS Toolbox
-3. A real life Turtlebot 3
+4. A real life Turtlebot 3
-4. Good mood!🌈
+5. Good mood!🌈

 ## Before the lab
 1. Get together in a group of 2-3 people